Born Free regularly receives requests for information about volunteering opportunities overseas.

-Anyone interested in working at Shamwari Private Game Reserve should contact Worldwide Experience, an independent travel operator, for more details.
+Anyone interested in working at Shamwari Private Game Reserve should contact Worldwide Experience (see below), an independent travel operator, for more details.
 If you quote ‘Born Free’ at all stages of booking, Worldwide Experience will make a donation to Born Free at no extra cost to you.

 Worldwide Experience is an independent travel operator offering the unique opportunity to take part in volunteer placements from two weeks to three months.
 Worldwide Experience offers conservation placements in seven countries: South Africa, Namibia, Zimbabwe, Kenya, Madagascar, Croatia and Sri Lanka.